Move Forward Guide

 Physical Therapist's Guide to

-A hamstring injury occurs when 1 or more of the 3 hamstring muscles or tendons (a type of soft tissue connecting the muscle to the bone) tear.
-It is 1 of the most common injuries of the lower body, particularly affecting athletes participating in sports such as football, soccer, or track.
+A hamstring strain injury occurs when 1 or more of the 3 hamstring muscles or tendons (at the back of the thigh) is torn, either partially or completely.
+It is one of the most common injuries of the lower body, particularly affecting athletes participating in sports involving high-speed running, such as football, soccer, or track.
 After tearing a hamstring muscle, a person is 2 to 6 times more likely to suffer a subsequent injury.
-Surgery is required to treat the most severe cases.
-However, in most cases, hamstring injuries are managed with physical therapy.
+In most cases, hamstring strain injuries are successfully managed with physical therapy.

 What are Hamstring Injuries?